microsoft/LightGBM/docs/Python-Intro.rst

 And you can use ``Dataset.set_init_score()`` to set initial score, and ``Dataset.set_group()`` to set group/query data for ranking tasks.

-**Memory efficent usage:**
+**Memory efficient usage:**

 The ``Dataset`` object in LightGBM is very memory-efficient, due to it only need to save discrete bins.
 However, Numpy/Array/Pandas object is memory cost.
-If you concern about your memory consumption, you can save memory according to following:
+If you concern about your memory consumption, you can save memory according to the following:

 1. Let ``free_raw_data=True`` (default is ``True``) when constructing the ``Dataset``